Skip to main content

 Make It Your Own

-Swap vegetables based on what's fresh—snap peas, bok choy, or shiitake mushrooms all work.
-For extra heat, add a pinch of togarashi (Japanese seven-spice).
+Swap vegetables based on what's fresh.
+Snap peas, bok choy, or shiitake mushrooms all work. add heat, add a pinch of togarashi (Japanese seven-spice).
 The sauce keeps 3 days refrigerated.
 Red miso creates a bolder, saltier version if you prefer.